 Helene D. Krothe LMFT is a mental health counselor, working with Network Charter School students as a mental health therapist and occasional guest presenter in their classes.
 She sees teens, young adults, individuals, couples, and families.
 Her approach can be best summed by the Robert Frost quote, “Hope is not found in a way out, but in a way through.”
-Helene feels honored to walk alongside clients as they try to improve the quality of their, be successful adults, and at the exciting time of adolescence.
+Helene feels honored to walk alongside clients as they try to improve the quality of their lives, be successful adults, and appreciate the exciting time of adolescence.
 She’s able to meet with students at the school and at her office on 13th and Polk.
-She tries to match the student’s schedules as best she’s able to help them miss less time in classes if they’re struggling academically.
-She provides counseling for a number of issues such as: anger, anxiety, difficulties with personal boundaries, bullying, social skills, self-esteem, depression, communication / conflict resolution, trauma, stress management, and supporting youth to transition into young adulthood.
+She tries to match the students' schedules as best she’s able to help them miss less time in classes if they’re struggling academically.
+She provides counseling for a number of issues such as: anger, anxiety, difficulties with personal boundaries, bullying, social skills, self-esteem, depression, communication / conflict resolution, trauma, stress management, and transition from youth into young adulthood.

 Helene is a preferred provider for Trillium / Oregon Health Plan.
 She and Network Charter also work to support youth with private insurance or no active coverage.

 “How do I get my child services?”

 Please let Network know that you wish to have your child start services.
 They can send over the completed intake form and the student’s schedule to Helene to facilitate setting up appointments.

 It is best for a caregiver to accompany a youth to that first assessment appointment, which can last up to 90 minutes.

 If your child is under 14 years old and you aren’t able to be present for the first appointment, there are some forms which will be sent home with your child.
 These forms need to be completed and returned to Stephanie at the school before services can begin.